Danielle Donehew: Collegiate career

 Donehew played for the Georgia Tech Yellow Jackets women's basketball team from 1996 until 2000.
-In her freshman year, she played in 26 of 27 games, starting three and averaged 15 minutes a game, and ranked fourth on the team in scoring.
+In her freshman year, she played in 26 of 27 games, starting three and averaging 15 minutes a game, and ranked fourth on the team in scoring.

 Donehew led the conference in three-point field goal percentages and tied the school record for most three-pointers in a single game after recording six against the Maryland Terrapins and Mercer Bears.

-As a sophomore, Donehew continued her collegiate success and set a school record of seven three pointers in one game in a 87-64 win over Charleston Southern.
-She finished the 1997–1998 season with a career high 25 points as the Yellow Jackets fell in the second round of the ACC Tournament.
+As a sophomore, Donehew continued her collegiate success and set a school record of seven three-pointers in one game in an 87-64 win over Charleston Southern.
+She finished the 1997–1998 season with a career-high 25 points as the Yellow Jackets fell in the second round of the ACC Tournament.
 The following year, Donehew played in every game for the team and started 12 of them, resulting in her leading the conference in three-point field goals per game.
-Although not originally the teams starter, she was selected to start their last games of the season after teammate Butlet was moved to point guard.
-In this role, she finished with a career high 27 points in a game against North Carolina and averaged 20.5 points per basket.
+Although not originally the team's starter, she was selected to start their last games of the season after teammate Butlet was moved to point guard.
+In this role, she finished with a career-high 27 points in a game against North Carolina and averaged 20.5 points per basket.

 In her senior year at Georgia Tech, Donehew broke several team records as the Yellow Jackets qualified for the ACC Championship Tournaments.
-On January 6, she broke Karen Lounsbury's old record of 206 as well as set new career, season and game 3-pointers record.
+On January 6, she broke Karen Lounsbury's old record of 206 as well as set new career, season, and game 3-pointer records.
 At the conclusion of the season, she was the team's career leader in three-point field goals and third in conference history.
 This earned her an honorable mention All-ACC in back-to-back seasons and the 2000 Robert Cup as Georgia Tech's top senior scholar-athlete.